muhme/quote_api/README.md

 ## Tests

 Acceptance, unit and integration tests exist only as examples.
 But more than 100 end-to-end tests are existing.
-Go into quote_api_nodeapp container first and then run all the tests:
+Run all the tests with:

 ```sh
 host $ scripts/test.sh